 The results of the replicate analysis of spiked and unspiked homogenized human adipose tissue matrix demonstrate that the analytical method produces accurate and precise data for 17 specific 2,3,7,8-substituted PCDD and PCDF (tetra- through octachloro homologs) compounds.
+Accuracy of the analytical method was demonstrated to range from 90 to 120% for the 17 2,3,7,8-substituted PCDD and PCDF compounds.
 Data are reported for three or four replicate analyses of samples spiked at three different concentration levels.
 The endogenous or background levels of the PCDD and PCDF congeners in the homogenized adipose lipid matrix were estimated through regression analyses of measured (found) versus spiked concentrations for each compound.

-The analytical method is capable of providing quantitative data for tetra- through octachloro PCDD and PCDF congeners to concentration levels as low as 1 pg/g (tetrachloro congeners).
+The analytical method is capable of providing quantitative data for tetra- through octachloro PCDD and PCDF congeners to concentration levels as low as 1 pg of the tetrachloro congeners per gram of adipose tissue.
 However, an interference was noted at m/z 304 which coeluted with 2,3,7,8-TCDF, resulting in a detection level of approximately 4 pg/g.

-Average absolute recoveries of the internal quantitation standards ranged from 52% for $^{13}\text{C}{12}\text{-TCDD}$ up to 89% for $^{13}\text{C}{12}\text{+OCDD}$ .
+Average absolute recoveries of the internal quantitation standards ranged from 52% for $^{13}\mathrm{C}{12}\text{-}\mathrm{TCDD}$ up to 89% for $^{13}\mathrm{C}{12}\text{-}\mathrm{OCDD}$.
 The agreement of the measured concentrations versus the spiked concentrations for each PCDD and PCDF congener demonstrates that the internal standard quantitation procedure provides an accurate measure of concentration which is independent of the absolute recovery.